keboola/developers-docs/integrate/storage/php-client.md

 {% endhighlight %}

 You can read more in [Composer documentation](http://getcomposer.org/doc/01-basic-usage.md).
-Packages installable by composer can be browsed at [Packagist package repository](https://packagist.org/).
+Packages installable by Composer can be browsed at [Packagist package repository](https://packagist.org/).

 ## Usage
-The Storage API client is implemented as a single class, you need to provide Storage API token to the consturctor to create an instance of the class:
+The Storage API client is implemented as a single class.
+To create an instance of the class, provide Storage API token to the constructor.

 {% highlight php %}
 <?php